chriscuchetto/10-Profile-Generator/README.md

 ##Installation
 User should do a a git clone by copying the repo URL and paste in to the terminal and in the desired directory.
 Then download the required modules that are labeled dependencies in the package.json.

+##Usage
+User should do a npm i to install the correct modules found in the package.json, after the installation, you want to run npm test.